lkn-org/lkn-prelude/README.md

 ### Opaque data-structures and macro-based pattern matching

 In Elixir, it is not rare to see the most common data structure defined as tuples.
-For instance, a computation that may or may not return a result will effectively return `{ :ok, val } | :error`.
+For instance, a computation that may or may not return a value will effectively return `{ :ok, val } | :error`.
 As a consequence, the caller will have to match the result: